 The Best Places to Find Snow in Central California

-Central California is an absolute winner based on the number of places where you can find snow.
-From the snow-capped Sierra Nevada mountains to ice-covered alpine lakes in Mono County, the place is popular with winter enthusiasts from all corners of the world.
+Central California is an absolute winner based on the number of places where you can find the snow.
+From the snow-capped Sierra Nevada Mountains to ice-covered alpine lakes in Mono County, the area is popular with winter enthusiasts from all corners of the world.

-The most favorite attraction here is Mammoth Mountain.
+The most favorite place to have fun in the snow here is Mammoth Mountain.
 This world-renowned ski resort averages 400 inches of snowfall and 300 days of sunshine a year.
-With such winter appropriate conditions, you can enjoy snow and the best skiing in California well into spring months.
+With such a beautiful winter weather, you can enjoy the snow and the best skiing in California well into spring months.

-Hidden in the Sierra Nevada mountains, the quintessential town of Mammoth Lakes keeps its wintry mood from late September until late May.
-Although, exceptions happen on a yearly basis.
-A couple of years ago, I celebrated my birthday, which is in June, hiking in snow in the heart of California.
+Hidden in the Sierra Nevada Mountains, the quintessential town of Mammoth Lakes keeps its wintry mood from late September until late May.
+The exact time, however, varies from year to year.
+A couple of years ago, I celebrated my birthday, which is in June, hiking in the snow in the heart of California.

-In Sequoia National Park, you will find not just snow but also some of the tallest trees in California and the largest tree in the world.
-And what can be better to stare at in winter than the still giants covered with puffy blankets at their tops and crisp white carpets at their feet?
+In Sequoia National Park, you will find not just the snow but also some of the tallest trees in California and the world’s largest tree, measured by volume.
+And what can be better to stare at in the winter than the towering giants covered with puffy blankets at their tops and crisp white carpets at their feet?

 The snow season in Sequoia National Park lasts from December until May.
-During this time, a soft while quilt about 40-45 inches thick covers the park’s ground that leads to winter road closures.
-The areas that stay open, though, offer an abundance of ski and snowshoe trails to traverse through in a California’s winter wonderland.
+During this time, a soft, white quilt, about 40-45 inches thick, covers the park’s ground.
+On the other hand, the slippery conditions lead to frequent winter road closures.
+The areas that remain open, however, offer an abundance of ski and snowshoe trails to traverse in a California’s winter wonderland.

 The Best Places to Find Snow in Northern California

-Lake Tahoe is hands down one of the most popular winter getaways in the Golden State.
+Lake Tahoe is by far one of the most popular winter getaways in the Golden State.
 This part of California where piles of snow cooperate with astounding views of the glistering lake makes the winter season look so magical.
-Home to picturesque Emerald Bay State Park, the area is filled with such fun activities as skiing, snowmobiling, and ice skating.
+Home to picturesque Emerald Bay State Park, the area is best for such fun activities as skiing, snowmobiling, and ice skating.

 The snow season in Northern California usually starts in early October.
-The fresh powder envelopes the highest peaks of the Lake Tahoe area, signaling of a quick arrival of the heavy snowfalls.
-The last snow of the season falls in June.
-However, the new layers of the winter wonderland often stop coming in May.
+The fresh powder appears on the highest peaks of the Lake Tahoe area, signaling of a quick arrival of the heavy snowfalls.
+The last snow of the season can fall in June.
+Normally, though, the new layers of the winter wonderland stop piling up in May.